 So while you might say I was nudged out of the golden handcuffs, I have come to look at it as being handed the key.

 You want details?
-Suffice to say I could not get dressed only half way and then drive only half way to work and half way home.
+Suffice to say I could not get only half way dressed and then drive only half way to work and half way home.
 Or go every other day to work.
 No, it would be full time commuting, full time dressing, and half time pay for half time teaching.
-And half a year service credit over one year.
+And half a year service credit, 0.5, spread out over one year.
 That’s the part that effects the pension the most.
 Service credit.

 On one hand, it could have been awesome.
 Half a day of committed time doing what I loved, coupled with lots of free time.
 Yes, indeed, it could have been awesome.
 I was almost excited about it.
-After all, I front-loaded my salary into my 403(b) and 457 plans and learned to spend the rest – cash-flowing 16 years of college tuition, btw – and paying our mortgage.
+After all, I maxed out and front-loaded my annual contributions into my 403(b) and 457 plans and learned to “live” on the rest – cash-flowing 16 years of college tuition, btw – and paying our mortgage.
 I didn’t need the full pay check anymore.
 Heck, our fourth child was about to start her senior year of college and that money was set aside already, so I didn’t even need to pay tuition anymore!

 The nitty gritty.
 The numbers

 It always comes down to the numbers.
 The pension system I was in placed “penalties” for being underage and for working fewer than 30 years.
-One caveat was those 30 years had to be in only one school district.
+One caveat was those 30 years had to be in one system.
+Hopping to another district would mean starting over on the salary scale yet still being in the same pension system.
 And underage could mean being younger than 55 or 62 or both.